teawaterwire/le-test/le-test-debrief.md

 The key idea here is that:
 > A **potato** is just a fucking potato.

 *For the records, about 40 candidates took this test and only one was able to get every questions right.
-That adds to **2.5%** (given that they were all pre-screened).*
+That adds up to 2.5% (given that they were all pre-screened).*